 Taking to heart the example of Athens, Sparta, and Argos all reconciling for the time being, the other cities pledged their troth one by one.
 For the first time since the Trojan War, Greece stood united against a common enemy.
 Yet time was desperately short, for even as they were negotiating the Persians had continued their march southward.
 Delphi itself was likely to become the next major town to be captured if they could not be stopped.
 But where and how should the Greeks mount their defense?
 That was the question that the assembly had to take up now.

 A short distance north of Delphi, a chain of mountains spans the land shore to shore from east to west.
-At the time of these events, there was known to be just one gap in the chain large enough to admit a major army: a space between the mountains’ eastern terminus and the water of the Malian Gulf.
+At the time of these events, just one gap in the chain large enough to admit an army of significant size was commonly known: a space between the mountains’ eastern terminus and the water of the Malian Gulf.
 This gateway between Thessaly and the heart of Greece is known as Thermopylae: “the hot gates,” after the hot springs which bubble to the surface there from the depths of Hades.
-It was long a strategic choke point; even at the time of which we speak, a crumbling wall, built by defenders of long ago, stood near the southern edge of the pass.
+It has long been a strategic choke point; even at the time of which we speak, a crumbling wall, built by defenders of long ago, stood near the southern edge of the pass.
 The Greeks knew that the Persians must come through this natural choke point.
 It was there, they decided, that they would make their first stand.
 If the Persians couldn’t be stopped there, they must at least be delayed; otherwise the cities of Greece would all be run over before they could marshal their full armies for war.

 At this point, King Leonidas of Sparta, he who had come to his throne courtesy of intrigue when already middle-aged and had done little to distinguish himself while sitting upon it, surprised everyone.
 “I will lead the defense of Thermopylae.
 I have a contingent of 300 men with me now.
 We will rush there immediately.
 Hopefully we will arrive before the Persian army will be able to reach the same place.
 Are any of you willing and able to join me?”